You might buy non-owner car insurance because:

 To purchase a non-owner auto insurance policy, you need only your driver’s license number and a credit or debit card.
 You can get proof of insurance almost immediately by e-mail, and the car insurance company you choose will file an SR-22 or other required state filing on your behalf if you need it.

-You must speak with an agent to obtain a quote and buy this specialty policy.
+You must speak with an agent to obtain non-owner car insurance quotes and buy this specialty policy.

 - Call Insurance.com (844-520-1574) and inform the agent that you need a non-owners policy.

 - If an SR-22 is required, provide the agent with the number from your notification from the state (if applicable; not all states require this).

 - The agent will give you information on the available companies and rate quotes.

 - All carriers require a down payment to begin coverage, but the amount required varies greatly by company and by state.
 Let your agent know what you would prefer.

 - Choose the company that you would like to purchase your policy through.
 The agent completes the purchase.
 In most cases the company will file the SR-22 directly with the state.